 On this date:

-In 1649, England's King Charles I was beheaded.
+In 1649, England's King Charles I was executed for treason.

 In 1862, the ironclad USS Monitor was launched from the Continental Iron Works in Greenpoint, N.Y., during the Civil War.